 Cueva del Esplendor, Jardin

 Nestled in the hills surrounding Jardin, Antioquia is La Cueva del Esplendor.
 The Cave of Splendor it’s called because of the magnificent waterfall that cascades through the center of the cave.
-The beautiful sound of the water pushing through the rock into the pool below is further amplified by the surrounding rock walls.
+The beautiful sound of the water rushing through the rock into the pool below is further amplified by the surrounding rock walls.

 To get there you must book a tour.
 Within the tour, there are two options for getting to the hiking trail.
 You can either ride to the entrance of the trail by horseback or in a Willy Jeep.
 Both are fun, traditional modes of transportation in Jardin.